guanshi1688/longview-archive/docs/essays/english/absorptive-capacity.md

 The concept matters because production does not complete itself.

 A system may be able to produce goods, infrastructure, technologies, services, administrative capacity, or material surplus.
-But unless these outputs can be absorbed into a stable social and institutional order, productive capacity may become pressure rather than reproduction.
+But unless these outputs can be absorbed into a stable social and institutional order, productive capacity may turn into internal systemic pressure rather than a force of reproduction.

 Absorption is therefore not a passive process.
 It is not merely the act of receiving output.
 It involves conversion, distribution, valuation, cost-bearing, and reintegration.